OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

     * Use the provided date selector tools to populate. **Must** be populated if maintenance information is provided.
 * **Maintenance note** - Textual information about the last update committed to a resource.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/Maintenance
-    * This update note should include the name of the resource editor, when the update occurred and what changes were made.
+    * This update note _Should_ include the name of the resource editor, when the update occurred and what changes were made.

 ### Key Dates
 * **Date** - Important dates related to the resource.